HyunsooCho77/LaCL-official/README.md

 # LaCL-official
-Official code for layer-agnostic contrastive learning.
+Official code for LaCL (layer-agnostic contrastive learning) - EMNLP Findings 2022.

 Some codes are from (https://github.com/wzhouad/Contra-OOD).